 We met Amparo for the first time in July of 2012.
-Ever since meeting her and hearing her story, we have wanted to get to know her better and to help her find the means to support herself and her entire family.
-In 2015 the first ITN Team went to El Salvador to restructure her home and put a new roof on her home.
+Ever since meeting her and hearing her story, we wanted to get to know her better and help her find the means to support herself and her entire family.
+In 2015 the first ITN Team went to El Salvador to restructure her home and put a new roof.
 As we continue to build and work with Amparo, we know that big things are on the horizon for her, her family, and her community.
-We know that she is an amazingly talented and loving woman, and we see potential in her.
-We want to walk with her towards the realization of her goals.
+We know that she is an amazingly talented and loving woman, and we see huge potential in her.
+We want to walk with her towards the actualization of her goals.
 We want to help her leave her legacy!